-Liquor Licensing Board acted in Good faith says Internal Audit Report
+Liquor Licensing Board acted in “good faith” says Internal Audit Report

 The Liquor Licensing Board has been cleared of wrong doing in the granting of the Peanuts gas station liquor license.

-The audit report was completed last week, but only released publicly late last night, the audit says the license must either be revoked or at the next meeting of the board consider a new retail license under the new law.
+The audit report was completed last week, but only released publicly late last night, the audit said the license must either be revoked or at the next meeting of the board consider a new retail license under the new law.

-But one license holder says the report cannot be the end of the matter.
+But one license holder said the report cannot be the end of the matter.

 “This is a whole industry, in my opinion, being held hostage by incompetence,” said CEO of Reflections Liquor & Food for Less, Prentice Panton.